13 Best Geckoboard Alternatives in 2026 [Tested by Us]

 Key Features

-- 130+ integrations including warehouses, SQL databases, and file-sharing services
+- 130+ integrations, including warehouses, SQL databases, and file-sharing services

-- Custom dashboards and reports
+- Custom metrics, dimensions, and data blending

-- Scheduled reports
+- Scheduled reports with PDF and CSV export

 Klipfolio Reviews from Real Users